Alan Moore: Return to the mainstream and Image Comics: 1993–1998

 In 1993 Moore declared himself to be a ceremonial magician.
 The same year marked a move by Moore back to the mainstream comics industry and back to writing superhero comics.
-He did so through Image Comics, widely known at the time for its flashy artistic style, graphic violence, and scantily clad large-breasted women, something that horrified many of his fans.
-His first work published by Image, an issue of the series Spawn, was soon followed by the creation of his own mini-series, 1963, which was "a pastiche of Jack Kirby stories drawn for Marvel in the sixties, with their rather overblown style, colourful characters and cosmic style".
+He did so through Image Comics, widely known at the time for its flashy artistic style, graphic violence and scantily clad large-breasted women, something that horrified many of his fans.
+His first work published by Image, an issue of the series Spawn, was soon followed by the creation of his own miniseries, 1963, which was "a pastiche of Jack Kirby stories drawn for Marvel in the sixties, with their rather overblown style, colourful characters and cosmic style".
 According to Moore, "after I'd done the 1963 stuff I'd become aware of how much the comic audience had changed while I'd been away [since 1988].
 That all of a sudden it seemed that the bulk of the audience really wanted things that had almost no story, just lots of big, full-page pin-up sort of pieces of artwork.
 And I was genuinely interested to see if I could write a decent story for that market."

-He subsequently set about writing what he saw as "better than average stories for 13- to 15-year olds", including three mini-series based upon the Spawn series: Violator, Violator/Badrock, and Spawn: Blood Feud.
+He subsequently set about writing what he saw as "better than average stories for 13-to-15-year olds", including three miniseries based upon the Spawn series: Violator, Violator/Badrock and Spawn: Blood Feud.
 In 1995, he was also given control of a regular monthly comic, Jim Lee's WildC.A.T.S., starting with issue No. 21, which he continued to write for fourteen issues.
 The series followed two groups of superheroes, one of which is on a spaceship headed back to its home planet, and one of which remains on Earth.
 Moore's biographer Lance Parkin was critical of the run, feeling that it was one of Moore's worst, and that "you feel Moore should be better than this.
 It's not special."
-Moore himself, who remarked that he took on the series – his only regular monthly comic series since Swamp Thing – largely because he liked Jim Lee, admitted that he was not entirely happy with the work, believing that he had catered too much to his conceptions of what the fans wanted rather than being innovative.
+Moore himself, who remarked that he took on the series—his only regular monthly comic series since Swamp Thing—largely because he liked Jim Lee, admitted that he was not entirely happy with the work, believing that he had catered too much to his conceptions of what the fans wanted rather than being innovative.